When the warm sun, that brings

 Life's golden fruit is shed.

-We are busy working to bring Henry Wadsworth Longfellow's "An April Day" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Henry Wadsworth Longfellow's "An April Day" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "An April Day" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.